 - 8.1 A general meeting may be held in a hybrid format, where participants can attend in person or by suitable electronic means in which all participants may communicate with all the others.
-Members are entitled to attend general meetings by an Authorised Representative.
-A person attending a meeting by suitable electronic means shall have the same rights to receive notice, speak, vote and otherwise participate in the meeting as he or she would have if attending the meeting in person.
-General meetings are called on at least 14 clear days written notice specifying the business to be discussed (and/or in the case of a fully or partly virtual meeting, arrangements for the virtual meeting).
-Trustees will inform members at least 70 days in advance of the proposed date of the Annual General Meeting.
-The proceedings at a general meeting shall not be invalidated because a person who was entitled to receive notice of the meeting did not receive it because of an accidental omission by the Charity. - 8.1.1 Members are entitled to request that the Trustees call a general meeting by submitting a written notice signed by at least 5% of the members entitled to vote at such a meeting.
-On receipt of such a notice the Trustees will arrange a general meeting to take place within 28 days of the receipt of the request and give all members at least 14 clear days written notice of the date and venue of the meeting. - 8.2 There is a quorum at a general meeting if the number of Members with a right to attend and vote at general meetings and represented by Authorised Representatives personally present is at least 4 (or ten per cent of the Members if greater). - 8.2.1 If: - a. a quorum is not present within half an hour from the time appointed for the - b. meeting; or - c. during a meeting a quorum ceases to be present;
+A person attending a meeting by suitable electronic means shall have the same rights to receive notice, speak, vote and otherwise participate in the meeting as they would have if attending the meeting in person.
+General meetings are called on at least 14 clear days notice specifying the business to be discussed (and/or in the case of a fully or partly virtual meeting, arrangements for the virtual meeting).
+The proceedings at a general meeting shall not be invalidated because a person who was entitled to receive notice of the meeting did not receive it because of an accidental omission by the Charity. - 8.1.1 A general meeting may be called by shorter notice if it is agreed by a majority in number of members having a right to attend and vote at the meeting, being a majority who together hold not less than 90 percent of the total voting rights. - 8.2 There is a quorum at a general meeting if the number of Members with a right to attend and vote at general meetings is at least 3.

+- 8.2.1 If: - a. a quorum is not present within half an hour from the time appointed for the meeting; or - b. during a meeting a quorum ceases to be present;

-the meeting shall be adjourned to such time and place as the Trustees shall determine.
+the meeting shall be adjourned to such time and place as the Trustees present shall determine.